AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

           print('LON       = {:20.6f}'.format(slon * spiceypy.dpr()))
           print('LAT       = {:20.6f}'.format(slat * spiceypy.dpr()))

-When you execute the script, \``sscpnt’’, it produces the following
+When you execute the script, "sscpnt", it produces the following
 output:

 ::